-Structure of Debt: Level debt service will be used unless otherwise dictated by the useful life of the asset(s).
+Structure of Debt: Level or diminishing principal payments will be used unless otherwise dictated by the useful life of the asset(s).

 Call Provisions: From an investor perspective, bonds are generally more marketable without call provisions.
 As a rule, investors normally prefer the certainty of a fixed maturity with no possibility of a call.
 On the other hand, this may inhibit the ability to take advantage of current refunding opportunities, thus reducing the debt service interest payments.
 To reward investors for the increased risk, callable bonds typically will carry a higher interest rate.
-Generally the State strikes a balance, with bonds maturing after ten years subject to call at a redemption price of 100% of the principal amount of the bonds to be redeemed, plus accrued interest to the redemption date.
+Generally, the State strikes a balance, with bonds maturing after ten years subject to call at a redemption price of 100% of the principal amount of the bonds to be redeemed, plus accrued interest to the redemption date.
 This redemption price may rise to a premium under certain market conditions such as a high interest rate environment.

 Premium or Discount: State practice requires that proceeds are at least equal to the principal amount of the capital budget.
-Pursuant to 32 V.S.A. §954 (a), bond premium received from the issuance of debt is to be used as part of the next interest or principal payment to bondholders.
+Pursuant to 32 V.S.A. §954 (a), all proceeds, including any bond premium received from the issuance of debt is to be applied to the purposes for which they were authorized.